ValyrianTech/HexGlobe/design_document.md

 ### 5.1 UI Components

 - **Main View**: Displays the active tile and its immediate neighbors
-- **HexTile Component**: Canvas-based hexagon rendering with grid pattern and debug info
+- **HexTile Component**: Canvas-based hexagon rendering with grid pattern and tile info
 - **Navigation Controls**: Allows users to navigate between tiles and change resolution levels
+- **Zoom Control**: Slider to adjust the zoom level (1-10), controlling how many hex tiles are visible

 ### 5.2 Interaction Flow

 1. User loads the application, which displays the default active tile
 2. Neighboring tiles are visible around the active tile
+3. User can adjust the zoom level to see more or fewer tiles
-3. User clicks on a neighboring tile
+4. User clicks on a neighboring tile
-4. The clicked tile becomes the active tile with a smooth transition
+5. The clicked tile becomes the active tile with a smooth transition
-5. The view updates to show the new active tile and its neighbors
+6. The view updates to show the new active tile and its neighbors

 ### 5.3 Visualization Approach

 #### Current Implementation
 - Pure Canvas-based hexagon rendering
 - Grid pattern inside hexagons to simulate map data
-- Debug information panel showing tile details
+- Tile information panel showing active tile details
+- Zoom control to adjust visible hex tiles
-- Neighbor visualization with toggle functionality
+- Neighbor visualization with click navigation

 #### Future Map Integration
 - Each hexagon will be filled with corresponding map data